 Due to its continuous nature, Information Governance can have more fundamental challenges to its proper execution than most other steps described in the EDRM.
 As most of the EDRM only comes into play when a matter is at hand, effective Information Governance needs to happen consistently and across the board, even when there is no active legal reason to, which causes it to have a few particular challenges that do not necessarily apply to the rest of the eDiscovery process.

 As visualized in the Information Governance Reference Model (IGRM, see above) the Information Governance’s ownership is typically a three-way tie between the business, IT, and Legal.
 Each of those stakeholders has different requirements and desires.
-These competing interest lead to a situation where stakeholders spend a lot of time arguing with one another about Information Governance without actually governing the information.
-This is partially why even as the importance of Information Governance is well known, only 33% of companies surveyed in 2018 had a program for consistent defensible disposal, and 60% of the data volume held by companies in general represented no business, legal, or regulatory value.
+These competing interests lead to a situation where stakeholders spend a lot of time arguing with one another about Information Governance without actually governing the information.
+This is partially why even as the importance of Information Governance is well known, only 33% of companies surveyed in 2018 had a program for consistent defensible disposal, and 60% of the data volume held by companies, in general, represented no business, legal, or regulatory value.

 The ownership issue does have two obvious solutions: collaboration and specialization.
 Collaboration would see the formation of a high-level steering committee, which would smoothen out many of the current mini-debates that constantly bog down Information Governance issues, although it does require time out of the schedules of some already very busy people.
 Specialization, meanwhile, addresses the problem with the oldest solution in the book: throw money at it.
 By creating a new c-level position, the Chief Information Governance Officer (CIGO), an executive who is directly in charge of enterprise-wide information coordination.
 Of course, finding the right person for the job might not be easy, but as Big Data continues to challenge businesses, and data privacy becomes a growing concern, the need for CIGOs becomes increasingly clear.